nielsreijnders/textSplitter/README.md

 ```js
 wrapLines(document.getElementById("container"), "<span><thisiscoolhuh>", "</thisiscoolhuh></span>");
 ```
-###### So you don't have to run the demo :p
+###### output

 ![example.gif](https://media.giphy.com/media/jxchZz0EDhQ7QmYEwD/giphy.gif)

 ##### Notice

-> This library only breaks each line!
+> This library only breaks each line / word or letter!
 You can add your own animations with by example css or gsap.

 ##### To dos